SourceGD/riverappbistry/docs/source/dev_guide/bathymetry_configuration.rst

 Bathymetry Configuration
 ######################################

-The bathymetry configuration screen allows the user to configure the bathymetry data, as well as the water level at the time of the measurements.
+The bathymetry configuration screen allows the user to configure the bathymetry data, as well as the mean water level at the time of the measurements.
 This screen also lets the user select the surface coefficient, which can make the results vary.

 When entering the screen, the application checks if the bathymetry data is already loaded by calling ``_load_bathymetry``.